buildspace/buildspace-projects/AI_Avatar_Generator/en/Section_0/Lesson_1_Starting_off_strong.md

 ### **What happens at the end?**

 At the end of every build at buildspace, you get the ability to claim a unique NFT.
-We’ve also got a pack of some **REALLY** cool perks to keep your AI journey going!
+Use this NFT to unlock **REALLY** cool perks around epic AI/ML platforms to make your final ship that much better.

 This NFT gives you access to a few secret powers: